ilgabbio/polimi-career-simulation/README.md

             print("Done.")
     ```

-- Esempio 2: eseguire una valutazione
+- Example 2: execute a model evaluation:

     ```python
     from bin.load_and_evaluate_patchcore import main as evaluator